 Dust mites can be a nuisance for those who have allergies or asthma.
 Luckily, there are several treatment options to manage an allergic reaction or asthma flare-up as well as preventive measures to lower the risk for these conditions.

-Once an allergy to dust mites is suspected, it is necessary to perform the steps to lessen the house dust, especially in the bedroom.
+If you’re allergic to dust mites, it is necessary to perform the steps to lessen the house dust, especially in the bedroom.

 - How To Know If You Have Dust Mites At Home